DevCycleHQ/devcycle-docs/docs/home/feature-management/getting-started/feature-types.md

 - Development and Staging Environments will automatically target "All Users".
 Rule will be named "All Users"
 - Rules will be set to serve Variation ON.
-- Development and Staging Environments will be enabled immediately.
+- The Development Environment will be enabled immediately.
 - Production Environment will not be enabled and will not have a default rule.

 ### Ops